IrisShaders/glsl-transformer/docs/development.md

 ```

 ### TODO
-- Add wildcard matching for any number of items in an item list
-- More powerful string based wildcards that can match classes maybe
 - Enum value index (index that finds nodes based on their enum values)
 - Optional indexes: option to turn off indexes for performance reasons and only if necessary
 - Partial indexes: indexes that only index certain enum values, class types or identifiers to reduce memory usage and improve ast build performance